-- Add onions to the pan and saute until softened or slightly browned (your preference).
-Add garlic and continue to saute until aromatic.
+- Add onions to the pan and saute until softened, slightly browned, or fully caramelized (your preference).
+Add garlic and saute until aromatic.
 Don’t brown the garlic.
 Remove garlic and onions, adding them to the pot and stir in.

 - Add ground beef to pan and brown, adding salt and pepper.
 Once browned, add to the pot.
 Either remove fat and juices or cook chili with the fat and later skim from the top.

-- Pour in one .3l light beer (or pour one .5l beer, reserving .2l for your own enjoyment), or the beef stock.
+- Pour in half, to one full .3l of light beer or the beef stock/bouillon

 - Add one cube beef bouillion or about one tablespoon of powdered bouillon, if not using stock.